Brighten teeth with veneers, Replace old "composite bonding"

 Why Replacing Composite Bonding Yields Stellar Results

-Composite restorations can be very beautiful if performed correctly; but they do not last forever.
-In fact, the total life span of composite bonding is approximately seven years.
+Composite bonding can be very beautiful if performed correctly; but they do not last forever.
+In fact, it is rare for the total life span of composite bonding to go past 10 years.
 At this point, the restorations can become damaged or discolored.
-At Lake Forest Dental Arts in Chicago, IL, Dr. James Fondriest can replace old composite bonding, ensuring the aesthetics of your smile and overall oral health.
+At Lake Forest Dental Arts in Chicago, IL, Dr. James Fondriest can replace your old discolored tooth bonding with beautiful veneers, ensuring the aesthetics of your smile and overall oral health.

 Benefits of Replacing Composite Bonding